 Oh, it goes on.
 After King David, the Jews repeatedly "did evil in the eyes of the Lord."
 Kings and Chronicles both mention idolatry as a particular vice of the Jews.
 God was pretty swift in kicking the Jews in the butt for this, but apparently they were only easily evangelized in one direction...

-A straight example would be the Ethiopian Eunuch in the Acts who asks Philip who a passage in the Bible referred to, is told about Jesus, asks "Look!
+A straight example would be the Ethiopian Eunuch in Acts who asks Philip who a passage in the Bible referred to, is told about Jesus, asks "Look!
 Water!
-What prevents me from being baptized?" and became a Christian.
+What prevents me from being baptized?" and becomes a Christian on the spot.

 There is a Jewish legend about some relative of the Roman Emperor who converted to Judaism and decided to live in Israel.
 The Emperor sent three battalions to bring him back.
 All three chose to stay.